ASL University ►

 So do most kids.
 Its a shame to not have pickles in the fridge or to not know the sign for pickle.

-Note: If you use a "v" handshape instead of a "p" handshape this sign means "vinegar."
+If you use a "v" handshape instead of a "K" handshape it means "vinegar."

 Now you can say "vinegar and oil" by signing VINEGAR and spelling O-I-L. (As a topping for your SALAD.)